 EUDAMED: The New Centralized Database for Medical Devices and IVDs

 Many companies have been performing PMS activities all along, especially if they’re marketing in other countries.
 However, this may seem like a bureaucratic overreach for companies that have not been required to do so and whose products have excellent safety records.
 Alas, there is a logical reason for it.
-With the implementation of the new Medical Device Regulation (EU 2017/745) in May 2020 will come the rollout of the long-planned EUDAMED database.
+Following the implementation of the new Medical Device Regulation (EU 2017/745) in May 2021 will come the rollout of the long-planned EUDAMED database in May 2022.
 EUDAMED, which will also be used for IVDs, will give European Competent Authorities in 27 countries a centralized reference to track serious incidents, field safety notices, corrective actions, and Periodic Safety Update Reports (PSUR) – all in the name of greater transparency and patient safety.

 We Have More to Share About the IVDR

 If you enjoy this post, read the last post in this series where we talk about what you can be doing right now to prepare for the IVDR.
-If you really want to “go deep” on the IVDR, consider our training class taking place in multiple cities.
+If you really want to “go deep” on the IVDR, consider IVDR implementation class, if you need to learn to audit to the new regulation, consider our IVDR Auditor Training.
+Classes are offered as open enrollment virtual classes or can be delivered privately for your company.
 Oriel STAT A MATRIX is also available to assist with IVDD to IVDR transition strategy and gap assessments.